85 Best Mother's Day Lunch Recipes & Ideas

 Pasta salads are a cinch to make and a great choice for big-batch, make-ahead meals.
 Add your choice of proteins and other add-ins, and you've got a satisfying main dish.
 What really sets a good pasta salad apart is a great-tasting creamy dressing.
 Here are some of our most popular creamy pasta salad recipes that have perfected the ratio of pasta, add-ins, and just the right dressing to pull all the ingredients together.

-Italian Confetti Pasta Saladcookingbug
+Italian Confetti Pasta Salad

 "This recipe is fantastic and so easy to make.
 The fresh basil is a MUST and I don't change a thing.
 This has turned into a family favorite—and I love it even more the next day with a little tuna mixed in for lunch." —Boomernkate